GameOfMufasa/clash-royale-management/README.md

 ## Information:
-Help you managed your clan with members information about your wars.
+Help you manage your clan with members information about your wars.

 ## Development
 Make sure you have installed [Node.js](https://nodejs.org/en/download/) on your development machine.